fastlane/fastlane/docs/iTunesConnect.md

 <img src="/assets/docs/BuildTrains.png" width="700">

+To clarify:

 - **version number**: Is set via the `CFBundleShortVersionString` property.
-It's the version number that appears on the App Store.
+It's the version number that appears on the App Store. (`0.9.21` on the screenshot)
 - **build number**: Is set via the `CFBundleVersion` property.
 It's not visible in the App Store.
-It has to be incrememented before uploading a new build.
+It has to be incrememented before uploading a new build. (`99993` on the screenshot)

 A build train contains all builds for a give `version number` (e.g. `0.9.21`).
 Within the build train you have *n* builds, each having a different `build number` (e.g. `99993`).